 Environmental Management System

-1. A Contractor shall have in place, implement and maintain an Environmental Management System in accordance with the relevant Standard and taking into account the Guidelines, for the purpose of monitoring, [controlling,][managing,] and continuously improving its environmental performance, including through implementing the Environmental Management and Monitoring Plan.
+1. A Contractor shall have in place, implement and maintain an Environmental Management System that meets the requirements of the relevant Standard and taking into account the Guidelines, for the purpose of monitoring, managing, and continuously improving its environmental performance, including through implementing the Environmental Management and Monitoring Plan.

 2. The Environmental Management System shall be detailed in the Environmental Management and Monitoring Plan in accordance with regulation 7, paragraph 3.bis, subparagraph (h).
 An Environmental Management System shall refer to the following iterative process to:

-(a) establish environmental objectives and processes necessary to deliver results in accordance with the Authority’s environmental objectives in the Contract Area, including those reflected in the applicant’s Environmental Management and Monitoring Plan and the relevant Regional Environmental Management Plan;
+(a) establish environmental objectives and processes necessary to deliver results in accordance with the Authority’s environmental objectives in the Contract Area, including those reflected in the Applicant’s Environmental Management and Monitoring Plan and the relevant Regional Environmental Management Plan;

-(b) implement and monitor the processes as planned and report the results to the Secretary-General; the reporting is reflected in the delivery of the annual reports pursuant to regulation 38, including details of any accidents or incidents and notifiable events; and
+(b) implement and monitor the processes as planned and report the results to the Secretary-General; the reporting is reflected in the delivery of the annual reports pursuant to regulation 38, including details of any accidents or incidents and Notifiable Events; and

-(c) evaluate the performance of the environmental management system by fulfilling the requirements in regulation 52 and by seeking confirmation of the [annual] assessment through an independent audit, undertaken every three years by a recognized and accredited international or national organization, in accordance with applicable Standards; and

-(d) take actions to continually improve the performance of the Environmental Management and Monitoring Plan and report these actions in the next annual report submitted to the Secretary-General pursuant to regulation 38.
+(c) take actions to continually improve the performance of the Environmental Management and Monitoring Plan and report these actions in the next annual report submitted to the Secretary-General pursuant to regulation 38.

-3. The Contractor shall assess and maintain the currency and adequacy of [its] Environmental Management System.
-[An Environmental Management System shall be subject to continual and systematic improvement] during the term of its Exploitation Contract, including [through frequent] management review [and audit] under Regulation 50 bis (4), performance assessment under Regulation 52[, or any modification to the Plan of Work under Regulation 57].
-In conducting such an assessment, the Contractor shall assess the ability of the Environmental Management System to implement effectively the Environmental Management and Monitoring Plan.

-4. [The Contractor shall ensure that its Environmental Management System shall be reviewed and undergo periodic audits by an independent recognized and accredited international or national organization, in accordance with applicable Standards.
-The results of the audit and any changes made to a Contractor’s Environmental Management System shall be included in the Contractor’s annual reports.
+4. The Contractor shall ensure that its Environmental Management System shall be reviewed and undergo periodic audits by an independent recognized and accredited international or national organization, in accordance with applicable Standards.

-5. A Contractor shall, in its annual reports and in the performance assessment of the Environmental Management and Monitoring Plan under regulation 52 demonstrate the continual and systematic assessment of the Environmental Management System and its improvement, including through the output of management reviews and audits under paragraphs 3 and 4.
+5. A Contractor shall, in its annual reports include the results of the audits under paragraph 4, and demonstrate the continual and systematic assessment of the Environmental Management System and its improvement.

 Regulation 51